YingLiu4203/old-dev-blog/_posts/2017-12-22-apollo-graphql-angular.md

 ---
 # Apollo Grpahql Angular Client

-This is a note for understanding Apllo client for Angular based on it [official documents](https://www.apollographql.com/docs/angular/).
+This is a note for understanding Apllo client for Angular based on it [official documents](https://www.apollographql.com/docs/angular/) and [the future of state management blog](https://dev-blog.apollodata.com/the-future-of-state-management-dd410864cae2).

-The Apollo Angular client works with Angular router and SSR.
+GraphQL is a universal language for data that can work with different data sources including gRPC, REST, and client-side cache.
+The Apollo Angular client tries to be one source of truth.
+It uses `HttpLink` to access data from a GraphQL Server.
+It use `apollo-link-state` to access data in local cache. `apollo-link-rest` is for REST API.
+You can even request data from multiple sources in one query.

 ## 1 Basics